 Thought must be given to how and where recordings are stored as customers will have the right to request access to any stored personal data.
 Organisations will have to identify, access and, if requested, delete any recordings of interactions that contain captured personal information within one month.

-A major challenge will of course be how to identify these recordings, particularly when having to search through historical recordings with only limited attached metadata.
-Using the latest speech technologies presents the only viable solution for organisations wishing to achieve compliance without having to deploy additional staff to manually search through recordings.
+A major challenge will be how to locate and identify these recordings, particularly when having to search through historical recordings with only limited attached metadata.
+Automated Speech Transcription supports GDPR strategies by helping organisations to manage large volumes of unstructured data without having to deploy additional staff to manually search through recordings.

 SVL Business Solutions Has The Answer